 The Rydges World Square is well located in the centre of the city close to Chinatown, Town Hall and the entertainment area on George Street.
-It is also just around the corner from where I was having drinks and dinner later on.
-So for me it was the ideal choice.

-Entering the lobby I first notice the abundance of deep red coloured lounge seating in the large open space and the pillars covered in lovely cherry blossom wallpaper.
+Entering the lobby I first noticed the abundance of deep red coloured lounge seating in the large open space and the pillars covered in lovely cherry blossom wallpaper.
 It’s a nice touch and makes the area feel warm and inviting.

 Approaching the check in desk I am greeted by a smiling receptionist who greets me politely and informs me that despite me being over an hour early for check in my room is ready.